 This comparison is very interesting.
 The Dionysus GG Supreme Shoulder Bag featured below is sold for £1020 ($1488) at London’s Heathrow Terminal 3.
 That’s the one with the red suede in front.
 On the Gucci website it’s listed for 1500 Euro (£1119, $1633) The Dionysus Blooms Print Shoulder Bag bag behind it is £1230 ($1794).
 Online it’s listed as 1800 Euro (£1343, $1960).
 So, if you’re flying through Heathrow Terminal 3 and fall in love with a Gucci handbag, it’s certainly worth it in comparison to shopping online in the UK.

 I could not find a Gucci store in the Atlanta airport international terminal.
 However, I did find the same Gucci handbags at The Mall at Millenia in Orlando, Florida.
 The small bag below is £1429 ($2100) and the big bag is £1542 ($2250).
 It looks like the clear winner here is London’s Heathrow Airport.
+However, the prices for Gucci’s handbags are still astonishing, especially if you’re on a budget.
+If you’re really trying to find a Gucci handbag within a tight budget, your best bet will be taking a look at these Mau-fashion Gucci fake copies.
+These are still very realistic and maintain great quality.

 Duty Free Price for Chanel Handbags: